marisalim/Saiga/README.md

 ```

 ### Run demo data <a name="demo"></a>
+Note: The demo files have already been basecalled.

 1. Go to `Demo/` for input files.
 The demo files need to be moved to correct pipeline directories:
   - Download demo files
   - Move the entire `demo_guppybasecallouts` directory to `1_basecalled`